oanda/candlestick-graph/README.md

 A small library for displaying OANDA's rate history data in a candlestick chart with a line chart control that allows filtering the candlesticks.

+##Browser Compatibility
+This library has only been testing in Google Chrome v28.

 ##Setup

 ###JavaScript Dependencies